WDBO (AM): Programming

-Weekdays begin with a local information and interview show, Orlando's Morning News, hosted by Scott Anez and anchored by Greg Rhodes, with reporting from Emily Ching, Jeremy Goldman, Michelle Wargo, and Hayden Wiggs.
+Weekdays begin with a local information and interview show, Orlando's Morning News, hosted by Scott Anez and anchored by Greg Rhodes, with reporting from Isaac Abdelmessih, Michelle Wargo, and Hayden Wiggs.
 The rest of the weekday schedule is made up of nationally syndicated talk programs: The Sean Hannity Show, Brian Kilmeade and Friends, The Erik Erickson Show, Markley, Van Camp & Robbins and Fox Across America with Jimmy Failla.
 WDBO reporter Laurel Lee hosts the evening newscasts.

 Weekends include shows on money, health, law, pets, home improvement, gardening, cars and food.
 A technology show with Kim Komando is heard Sunday evenings.
 Some weekend hours are paid brokered programming.
 Most hours begin with world and national news from ABC News Radio.

 There had been a two-hour-long local news block at 5 p.m. until 2024.
 A local sports show aired in the evening until 2022, Live, Local and Loud, with Nick Gryniewicz and Jerry Daniels.
 Both were replaced with syndicated talk programs.